JElchison/format-udf/README.md

 * Option to force non-interactive mode (useful for scripting)
 * Writes a fake MBR for added compatibility on Windows (optionally disabled)

-For the advanced user, this script is also capable of formatting a single existing partition, without modifying the partition table.
+For the advanced user, format-udf is also capable of formatting a single existing partition, without modifying the partition table.
 Beware that using this method will render the newly formatted UDF partition unusable on macOS (but still usable on Linux and Windows).
 (See [#24](https://github.com/JElchison/format-udf/issues/24) for caveats.)
 Because of this limitation, the recommendation is to format the entire device.

 # UDF OS Support